 The aim is to arrive at your intended garment as soon as possible, with as few prototypes as possible.
 The “normal” procedure is to have 2 prototypes and one salesman sample before the bulk production.
 After showing the salesman samples to buyers you will probably want to see a size set and a pre-production sample to make sure everything is as intended.
 This is not mandatory, but if you want to have full control and make sure you get what you have ordered, it’s a clever thing to do.

-When in doubt on how much info is needed, a lot is better than too little.
+When in doubt about how much info is needed, a lot is better than too little.
 Your tech packs and the information within will be a big part of your brand/branding.
-If you have sloppy and ugly sketches, text errors and lack of information, this will have a negative effect on your business.
+If you have sloppy and ugly sketches, text errors, and a lack of information, this will have a negative effect on your business.